phillsv87/docker-pureftp-s3/README.md

 kubectl exec -it '<pod name>' -- /bin/bash

-# You should no be in the containers shell
+# You should now be in the containers shell

 # make new user
 ftps3-add-user.sh '<username>'